isomerpages/sportsg-corp/_singapore-sports-institute/Athlete Life/Team Singapore Card.md

     *   All offers are extended to the card holder only and not to be used in conjunction with other promotions.
     *   TS Rewards Card must be presented prior to payment for the discount to be valid.
     *   All offers are valid till 31 December 2023.

+##### **RAFFLES MEDICAL**
+1. GP Consultation from $18.47 (exclude the cost of medications, injections, procedure & practice cost)
+2. Health Screening Packages from $116.64
+3. Flu (4-in-1) Vaccination @ $32.01; Pneumococcal (Pneumovax 23) Vaccination @ $68.04; Hepatitis A & B (Twinrix) @ $91.37; All other Vaccination @ members’ rates
+4. Medical Check-up from $38.86
+5. Specialist Outpatient Consultation:-
+    *   First Consultation from $151.20
+    *   Subsequent Consultation from $106.20
+_(exclude the cost of medications, injections, operations, special procedures, laboratory tests, if any)_

+8. Dental Scaling & Polishing @ $150.
+Package includes:-
+    *   Oral Examination and Diagnosis (with General Dentist)
+    *   Scaling and Polishing
+    *   Topical Fluoride

+**Terms & Conditions:**

+*   Price is in Singapore dollars and inclusive of GST.
+*   Price excludes practice cost and doctor’s consultation charge.
+*   The quoted rates are not applicable for any ongoing credit card, corporate programmes, other benefits & promotions.
+*   Items in the package are non-exchangeable and non-refundable, including unutilised portion.
+*   GP services are available at Raffles Medical Clinics in Singapore and Raffles Health Screeners and are not available at Raffles Executive Medical Centre and 24-Hour Emergency at Raffles Hospital.
+*   Prior appointment is required for health screening and vaccination services.
+*   Listed terms are subject to change without prior notice.
+*   For offer on 6) Dental Scaling & Polishing Package:-
+    <br>*   Price quoted does not include practice cost, costs of prescribed medications, injections, x-rays and other investigations.
+    *   The price reflects types of services offered by the general dental practitioner, time spent on and complexity of the case.
+Patients will be informed before treatment if any fees to be charged differ from those listed above.
+    *   Full payment will be collected before laboratory works (if any) can be processed.
+    *   Not to be used in conjunction with any other ongoing promotions, packages, or privileges.
+    *   Corporate discount does not apply to laboratory works, oral hygiene products, medication and other services by external vendors, etc. and specialist dental services.
+    *   Consumables charge is applicable for every dental visit.
+Consumables charge are for items such as disposable gloves, gowns, cups and bibs, disinfectants, autoclaving pouches etc._
+*   Team Singapore Rewards Card/ E-Card must be presented by card holder and cardholder’s family member prior to payment for the discount to be valid.
+Offer is extended to the card holder and card holders’ family members only.
+*   Mode of payment – Cash/Credit Card/ NETS.